saurabh1088/notes/iOS/Persistence/CoreData.md

 7. Maintains an undo manager
 8. Insert new objects or delete existing

+## NSPersistentStoreCoordinator
+Responsible for managing the persistent stores.
+Most of the time a persistent store is a database which lives on filesystem.
+It's possible to have many persistent stores at once.
+One can also have custome made one derived from NSPersistentStore.

 ## QnA
 ### When is Core Data initialized?
 Core data is initialized on app’s startup.